isomerpages/mci-corp/_digital-society/Test Page.md

 <details>
 <summary>How to apply?</summary>
-<p>Please read through the Application Guide to find out more about TTDS.
+Please read through the Application Guide to find out more about TTDS.
 Please take note that the TTDS Application Form has to be completed in one sitting, as incomplete applications cannot be saved as drafts.
-Hence, please set aside sufficient time to prepare the supporting documents required for the submission.</p>
+Hence, please set aside sufficient time to prepare the supporting documents required for the submission.
+<br><br>
-<p>If you fulfil the eligibility criteria, submit the TTDS Application Form with the required supporting documents (preferably in Microsoft Word or Adobe Acrobat PDF formats).</p>
+If you fulfil the eligibility criteria, submit the TTDS Application Form with the required supporting documents (preferably in Microsoft Word or Adobe Acrobat PDF formats).
+<br><br>
-	<li>Capability Development Plan form - download the form and upload it to the TTDS
-		Application Form after completion</li>
+1. Capability Development Plan form - download the form and upload it to the TTDS Application Form after completion
-	<li>Curriculum vitae</li>
+<br><br>
+2. Curriculum vitae
+<br><br>
-	<li>Proof of enrolment (e.g., letter of acceptance / matriculation) OR application (e.g., application acknowledgement emails) OR awaiting confirmation / invitation (e.g., registration emails) from the programme provider of each programme OR plan(s) to apply for upcoming programmes (screenshots of programme details stating the application period if it has yet to commence)</li>
+3. Proof of enrolment (e.g., letter of acceptance / matriculation) OR application (e.g., application acknowledgement emails) OR awaiting confirmation / invitation (e.g., registration emails) from the programme provider of each programme OR plan(s) to apply for upcoming programmes (screenshots of programme details stating the application period if it has yet to commence)
+<br><br>
-		<li>Translation portfolio with non-confidential items (for translation practitioners) and/or testimonials from clients (for both translation and interpretation practitioners)</li>
+Translation portfolio with non-confidential items (for translation practitioners) and/or testimonials from clients (for both translation and interpretation practitioners)
+<br><br>
-<p><i>Items 2 to 4 above must be saved as a single ZIP file (max file size 4MB), and upload via the TTDS Application Form.</i></p>
+<i>Items 2 to 4 above must be saved as a single ZIP file (max file size 4MB), and upload via the TTDS Application Form.</i>
+<br><br>
-<p>All applications must reach the NTC Secretariat by 30 June, 2359hrs (Singapore time)
-of the application year.</p><br>
+All applications must reach the NTC Secretariat by 30 June, 2359hrs (Singapore time) of the application year.
+<br><br>
 For more information, please refer to:
 <br>
 <table>